hpiwowar/citation11k/analysis/stats.md

 #### Data and script availability

 Raw data and statistical scripts are available in the Dryad data repository at [url and citation to be determined and included upon article acceptance].
+Data collection scripts are at [GitHub pypub.
+Heather, push changes!]

 The text Markdown version of this manuscript with interleaved statistical scripts using knitr (Xie, 2012) is also included in Dryad and at GitHub (https://github.com/hpiwowar/citation11k)[https://github.com/hpiwowar/citation11k].